innotrade/enapso-graphdb-admin/README.md

   <hr />
 </div>

-ENAPSO Graph Database Admin client to easily perform administrative and monitoring operations against your RDF stores, your OWL ontologies or knowledge graphs in nodes.js applications.
-This client supports an easy import of existing RDF stores and ontologies to Graph Database by upload via file, strings or URLs as well as an export in numerous formats and also a context management.
-You can monitor the cpu load and memory usage of Graph Database and run the garbage collector on demand to optimally trigger huge batch operations also provide the user managememt, the creation and listing of new repositories as well as an location and cluster management of Graph Database.
+ENAPSO Graph Database Admin client to easily perform administrative and monitoring operations against your RDF stores, your OWL ontologies, or knowledge graphs in nodes.js applications.
+This client supports an easy import of existing RDF stores and ontologies to Graph Database by uploading via file, strings, or URLs as well as an export in numerous formats and also context management.
+You can monitor the CPU load and memory usage of Graph Database and run the garbage collector on demand to optimally trigger huge batch operations also provide user management, the creation, and listing of new repositories as well as location and cluster management of Graph Database.

-As of now we support the connection with three major graph databases
+As of now, we support the connection with three major graph databases

 -   [Ontotext GraphDB](https://www.ontotext.com/products/graphdb/)
 -   [Apache Jena fuseki](https://jena.apache.org/)